Σταδιοδρομία και εκπαίδευση οδοντιάτρων

 The topics include

-• Mechanisms of dental caries and lesion classification
+• Mechanism of caries and classification

-• Diagnosis of pulp diseases
+• Diagnosis of Pulp disease

-• Indirect and direct pulp capping
+• Direct or indirect pulp capping

 • Partial pulpotomy